 Throughout life the individual has a time endowment of one unit.
-At the start of economic life, for ages $0 \le t - v < E$, the individual does not supply any labour to the market (l(v,t) = 0) but engages in full-time training which we take to involve e_0 units of time.
-Startup education and working in the market are thus modeled as mutually exclusive activities.3 Assuming that the individual retires from the labour force at age R, it follows that leisure is given by:
+At the start of economic life, for ages $0 \le t - v < E$, the individual does not supply any labour to the market (l(v, t) = 0) but engages in full-time training which we take to involve e_0 units of time.
+Startup education and working in the market are thus modeled as mutually exclusive activities.
+Assuming that the individual chooses schooling E and decides to retire from the labour force at age R, it follows that leisure is given by: